|Standard ticket||£ 0.00|

 • South Lakeland District Council

 This event is also part of our ongoing programme of Green Build & Sustainable Living events.
-Keep an eye on our website for more events throughout the year, leading up to our main festival every September!
+Keep an eye on our website for more events throughout the year!